aha-develop/testrail-aha/README.md

    - (Optional) Adjust the automatic sync delay field.
 This controls how often auto-sync will run when you visit the tests tab.
 It defaults to 1 hour (3600 seconds) since the last successful sync.

 4. Run initial sync.
-   - In Aha!, go to Work -> TestRail Connection.
+   - In Aha!, go to Work -> TestRail connection.
 Click 'Sync all' next to 'Full TestRail re-sync'.
    - You can also trigger initial sync by visiting the tests tab on any feature, requirement or sprint.
    - Do not leave or refresh the page while initial sync is running, or it will restart.
 You can safely work in other tabs while it is running.